StynsGilles/Comparing-Different-Pathfinding-Algorithms/README.md

 What this means for diagonal pathing: if there is a path, without going through the current node, coming from the parent of the current node to the neighbor that gets evaluated on pruning that is strictly shorter than the path if it was to go through the current node, then this neighbor gets pruned.
 For horizontal pathing: if there is a path, without going through the current node, coming from the parent of the current node to the neighbor that gets evaluated on pruning that is shorter or equal in cost than the path if it was to go through the current node, then this neighbor gets pruned.

-- Example of how this neighbor pruning works from the paper "Online Graph Pruning for Pathfinding on Grid Maps" by Daniel Harabor and Alban Grastien:
+- Example of how this neighbor pruning works from the paper "Online Graph Pruning for Pathfinding on Grid Maps" by Daniel Harabor and Alban Grastien:\n
 ![Image example of pruning neighbors](https://i.imgur.com/WJIrUek.png)

 JPS will keep looking for a point to jump to until one of 3 definitions has been met for the point to jump to: